36 Leverage Trading Tips to Protect Your Capital

 A leverage ratio of 1:10 means that you can open positions that are 10x bigger than you would normally be able to open.

 These position sizes will move the needle more than you think and you are going to be shocked at what leverage can do to a position.
-When you win it’s a good thing but what I’m worried about is the possible downside.
+When you win it’s a good thing, but the possible downside is the real concern.

 Leverage can make a good position move faster, but the real reason to start with a low ratio is to experience how brutally it magnifies your losses without putting your whole account at risk.